DylanMashini/over-under-notebook/06 - Building the Chassis.md

 ## Building

 I started by creating the inner and outer tracks of the X drive.
 These were pretty straightforward, but midway through we ran out of $45^\circ$ gussets.
 To continue being productive, I attached all 4 C Chanels together before adding the angled ends.
 This ended up making things more difficult when I had to put in the motors, axles, and wheels.
-I didn't get a picture, but here's a render of what the bot looked like after attaching the 4 C Chanels.

-**INSERT RENDER**

 ### Adding Motors
 One thing that the team hasn't thought about is what gear cartridges we are going to use.
 This was our first time making a X Drive, so we didn't have a good perspective on what would work well.
 Let's do some quick calculations to figure that out.